Nettking/digital_shadow/README.md

 A virtual representation (simple digital shadow) of Øystein's room.
 The primary purpose of this digital shadow is to simulate and temperature change over time.

 ## Installation
+This section outlines the installation process for the program.
+We recommend using the Windows Subsystem for Linux (WSL) on a Windows operating system to set up the required environment.
+The program relies on Tkinter for its graphical user interface (GUI).
+Follow these steps to install all necessary packages:
 ### WSL
 This program has been developed using the Windows Subsystem for Linux (WSL) on a Windows operating system.
 WSL is a compatibility layer that enables users to run Linux binary executables natively on Windows.
-Learn more: https://learn.microsoft.com/en-us/windows/wsl/install
+Set up WSL on your Windows system by following the official Microsoft documentation: https://learn.microsoft.com/en-us/windows/wsl/install

 ### Tkinter GUI
 This repo is using Tkinter is a built-in GUI module for Python.
 It allows you to create desktop applications with graphical user interfaces.